Caeden117/AccDot/README.md

 # AccDot
 a

-(we do not hold any liability for unfair play)
+(we do not hold any liability for unfair play or broken color options)